Watering Garden Plants with Tap Water

-How big of a concern should this really be though?
+SAFE FOR SOIL ORGANISMS?
+Perhaps plants might be safe, but what about beneficial microorganisms in the soil?
 According to an article published by the Colorado State University Extension, "Under normal conditions, chlorinated water will not threaten microorganism populations."
 The explanation revolves around 2 key factors.
 First, the microorganisms reproduce so quickly that their populations rebound in a very short amount of time.
-Secondly, the soil particles bind to the Chlorine, trapping it in upper surface.
+Secondly, the soil particles bind to the Chlorine, trapping it in the upper surface.
 Thus the beneficial organisms living in the lower soil layers are safeguarded.

 So, although rain water may be preferred, watering your garden with chlorinated city water won't cause your plants to fail.
+You don't need to worry about how to make tap water safe for plants.
+It's already safe enough.
 Your organic fertilizers won't come to a screeching halt.
 Just do the best you can!

-Of course, a "salt" can entail more than just sodium chloride (table salt).
-Salts in our tap water are often calcium or magnesium based.
-This can effect the nutrient content in your soil after prolonged, repeated irrigations.
-In particular, an increase in soil calcium levels will likely raise your soil pH.
+Our tap water often contains calcium or magnesium based salts as well.
+Plants absorb and used those minerals in larger quantities.
+Even still, prolonged, repeated irrigations can effect the nutrient content of soil.
+In particular, an increase in soil calcium levels will likely raise soil pH.
 This could be an issue with acid loving plants, such as blueberries.
 Rain water is much better than tap water, in this regard.

 - What is in your water?
 Is it hard water?
 Is it high in salts?

-- What fertilizers do you use?
-Chemical fertilizers contribute to salt build up.
+- How much fertilizers do you use?
+Overuse of fertilizer contributes to salt build up.